-- The ultimate controlling party, Mr. Sun, has agreed to provide financial support for the continuing operations of the Company so as to enable it to meet its liabilities when they fall due for the foreseeable future; - The related companies have agreed to provide financial support for the continuing operations of the Company so as to enable it to meet its liabilities when they fall due for the foreseeable future and not call for any principal and accrued interest amounting approximately CAD63,843,000, until the Group is in a financial position to do so; - The Shareholder has agreed to provide financial support for the continuing operations of the Company so as to enable it to meet its liabilities when they fall due for the foreseeable future and not call for any principal and accrued interest amounting approximately CAD12,837,000, until the Group is in a financial position to do so; and - The directors of the Company have reviewed the Group's cash flow projections which cover a period of not less than twelve months for the twelve months ending December 31, 2023.
+- The ultimate controlling party, Mr. Sun, has agreed to provide financial support for the continuing operations of the Company so as to enable it to meet its liabilities when they fall due for the foreseeable future; - The related companies have agreed to provide financial support for the continuing operations of the Company so as to enable it to meet its liabilities when they fall due for the foreseeable future and not call for any principal and accrued interest amounting approximately CAD66,818,000, until the Group is in a financial position to do so; - The shareholders of the loan from shareholders have agreed to provide financial support for the continuing operations of the Company so as to enable it to meet its liabilities when they fall due for the foreseeable future and not call for any principal and accrued interest amounting approximately CAD21,040,000, until the Group is in a financial position to do so; - Successful defenses and/or the orderly negotiations of judgements and settlement payment plans for the payables and litigation claims may be achieved; and - The directors of the Company have reviewed the Group's cash flow projections which cover a period of not less than twelve months for the twelve months ending December 31, 2024.